bbbbdragon/python-pype-lang-3/README.md

 * recursive quicksort - `examples/quicksort.py`
 * recursive Fibonacci - `examples/fibonacci.py`
-* statistics service - `examples/services/stats_service.py` This script runs a Flask service that computes the sum, mean, and standard deviation of a group of numbers.
-First, you must install `examples/services/service_requirements.txt`.
-After the server is run, it can be tested with `examples/services/test_stats_service.sh`.
-* classifier service - `examples/services/classifier_service.py` This script runs a Flask service that runs a Random Forest classifier.
-It is useful if you want to deploy lightweight machine learning microservices.
-First, you must install `examples/services/service_requirements.txt`.
-After the server is run, it can be tested with `examples/services/test_classifier_service.sh`.

 To run any of these files from a command line, just type in the quoted command at the beginning of the file.
 For example, `quicksort.py` can be run by typing:
 ```
 python3 quicksort.py